tayganr/purviewcli/README.md

     * `AZURE_TENANT_ID` *(optional)*
     * `AZURE_CLIENT_SECRET` *(optional)*

-   Note: The environment variables related to authentication are optional as there are several methods in which we can pass credentials to purviewcli in order to authenticate with an instance of Azure Purview.
+   Note #1: The environment variables related to authentication are optional as there are several methods in which we can pass credentials to purviewcli in order to authenticate with an instance of Azure Purview.
 See [Authentication](#authentication) for more details.

+   Note #2: While an Azure Purview account name ***must*** be specified, you can provide this value within the command itself (as opposed to via an environment variable).
+Simply add `--purviewName=<val>` at the end of any command.

-3. Execute command (e.g. `!pv glossary read`)
+3. Execute command (e.g. `pv glossary read`)

-Snippet of an example Python-based notebook.
+Snippet of an example Python-based notebook below.
+Note: If you are executing purviewcli commands within a Python notebook, you will need to prefix the command with an exclamation mark `!`.
+This will ensure the command is passed to the shell (not the Python interpreter).

 ![purviewcli](https://raw.githubusercontent.com/tayganr/purviewcli/master/doc/image/purviewcli_notebook.png)